Picking up the skateboard after almost 20 years is hard!

-It’s debatable that the polyurethane mixture may not be as strong as a name brand either and as a result flat-spots could occur when doing a lot of grind tricks.
+It’s debatable that the polyurethane mixture may not be as strong as a name brand either and as a result, flat-spots could occur when doing a lot of grind tricks.
 It’s really up to the skater if they want to pay for the best at $25-30USD for a set of name-brand.
 Or simply go for a generic at $6USD.
 As we’re a starting skater which has no intention of jumping up and doing 50-50 grinds during the first few weeks of skating.
 Generics are just fine!

 Although not the greatest purchasing choices that I’ve made to jump back in.
 It’s at least a start.
-And over time I shall commit towards making my purchasing choices more local country/state oriented in an attempt not just to support the skateboard shop.
+And over time I shall commit towards making my purchasing choices more local country/state-oriented in an attempt not just to support the skateboard shop.
 But to support industry within my country that chooses to support the sport that we’re pursuing.
-Of course this means I can’t buy Redz Bearings like every skateboarder loves.
+Of course, this means I can’t buy Redz Bearings like every skateboarder loves.
 But oh well!

 It should also be noted that when you’re older.
 You’re usually heavier then you were when you were in your early teens.
 Bones will break and you may not get up as fast.
-Personally we’ve taken a few slams just for doing some manuals because you have to start somewhere!
+We’ve taken a few slams just for doing some manuals because you have to start somewhere!
 If there is one thing I have to say to any other person age 30 and up who wants to get in touch with their inner childhood is get pads and helmet!
 If anyone gives you crap about it.
 Calling you a poser or too old.
 Well.
-Outside of the infamous middle finger which we personally prefer to give to such individuals.
-Maybe people are like that in my state because Wisconsin tends to be a little less forgiving then the coastal states.
+Outside of the infamous middle finger which we prefer to give to such individuals.
+Maybe people are like that in my state because Wisconsin tends to be a little less forgiving than the coastal states.
 Or just the simple fact that people can be assholes.
-Being able to walk and go to work is more important then “Looking cool”.
+Being able to walk and go to work is more important than “Looking cool”.
 So wear the safety gear!